AlfredLeeCS/Projects/MNIST Classification using Transfer Learning/readme.md

-To solve MNIST classification problem using MXNet : LeNet-5 model
+To solve MNIST classification problem using MXNet : LeNet-5 model architecture